jayvenn21/vipproj2/README.md

 More of a note to self, but if you want to remove all your report logs, use "rm Report*" in the directory of your report logs

 KNOWN ISSUES:
-"Answer Question" response not displaying properly
+"Answer Question" response not displaying properly when using the HPC version of the program